Ceudan/Car-Racing/README.md

 # Car Racing with various Reinforcement Learning Techniques
 ## Background
 The purpose of this project was to become familiar with reinforcement learning libraries, algorithms and hyperparameter tuning.
-To accomplish this I hand coded the Double Deep Q Learning and Proximal Policy Approximation algorithms for OpenAI Gym's Car Racing Environment.
-Exact environment details can be found here [[1]](https://www.gymlibrary.ml/environments/box2d/car_racing/).
+To accomplish this I hand coded the Double Deep Q Learning and Proximal Policy Approximation algorithms for OpenAI Gym's Car Racing Environment (environment details here [[1]](https://www.gymlibrary.ml/environments/box2d/car_racing/)).
+Interestingly I noticed all top implementations required extremely high computational costs.
+Therefore my research question became, can I achieve similar results and beat the environment at significantly lower computational costs.
 ## Related Works
 ## Theory
 All reinforcement learning algorithms center around a value estimation of a particular configuration.
 That is, how much discounted reward can I expect starting off from a particular state V(s), state-action pair Q(s,a), or state distribution J(θ) given a particular policy.
 These can be estimated in many ways, from one extreme of complete Monte-Carlo rollouts (zero bias, high variance), to the other of one-step bootstrap updates.
 That is with only information on the difference between adjacent and terminal nodes, there should be only 1 true value graph that we can reconstruct.
 Optimal actions are chosen by simply selecting the highest next configuration, or by directly modifying an action policy function.